 Strong links exist with our local primary schools.
-Mrs Rhodes, Senior Pastoral Leader and Primary Liaison Officer, works closely with primary schools throughout the academic year in order to ensure smooth transition to secondary school.
+Mrs Rhodes, Primary Liaison Officer, works closely with primary schools throughout the academic year in order to ensure smooth transition to secondary school.
 A Transition Forum takes place in the summer term, to ensure accurate and efficient transfer of records and information in order to support students transferring to secondary schools.
 Additional transition and induction visits are set up for students with SEN where required so that they can familiarise themselves with the school site and alleviate any concerns they may have ahead of joining in September.
 Holly Lodge also runs Enhanced Transition days for students and parents of students who are vulnerable or who have additional needs.
-Where this was not possible due to Covid-19 restrictions, an enhanced programme of online transition was provided for all students.
-This included a virtual transition video introducing students to the school, a virtual tour and a programme of familiarisation and introductory activities sent home for all prospective students.
-Holly Lodge also invited all students to participate in the Be Awesome, Go Big transition programme.
 Where possible, either the SENCO or a member of the pastoral team will attend any EHAT or EHCP review meetings they have been invited to in the summer term.